FOR IMMEDIATE RELEASE

 Contact: Laurie Kappe

-On October 19, The California Wellness Foundation (TCWF) will honor these three community leaders with its 18th annual California Peace Prize at a ceremony in Los Angeles.
+On November 17, The California Wellness Foundation (TCWF) will honor these three community leaders with its 19th annual California Peace Prize at a ceremony in San Francisco.
 In recognition of their efforts to prevent violence and promote peace, the honorees will each receive a cash award of $25,000.
 Profiles, photographs and video of the honorees can be accessed here.

-“These honorees have helped youth and families devastated by violence, and provided essential leadership in organizations that work to make our communities better,” said Gary L. Yates, president and CEO of TCWF.
-“They represent thousands of unsung heroes dedicated to improving the health and well-being of California’s youth.”
+"These honorees are leading the way with innovative programs that help young people while preventing violence in their communities," said Gary L. Yates, president and CEO of TCWF.
+"They represent the thousands of unsung heroes dedicated to improving the health and well-being of California's youth."

-The California Wellness Foundation is a private independent, private foundation, created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
+The California Wellness Foundation is a private independent foundation created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.

 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women's health, and work and health.
 It also responds to timely issues and special projects outside the funding priorities.

 Since its founding, TCWF has awarded 6,213 grants totaling more than $780 million.
 It is one of the state's largest private foundations.
 Please visit TCWF's website at www.CalWellness.org for more information, including a newsroom section devoted to the California Peace Prize and the three honorees.
 High-resolution photos are also available.

 Note to reporters & editors:

 “The” in “The California Wellness Foundation” is part of the Foundation’s legal name.
 Please do not drop or lowercase the “T.”